This guide was written for a few different people:

 There are several layers of technology needs you must address to support an effective process improvement initiative.

-We have talked about the need for BPM tools in earlier chapters.
+We have talked about the need for workflow tools in earlier chapters.
 Because process management should be an ongoing organizational strength (and not a one-time improvement effort), every organization can benefit from the adoption of a BPM solution.
 Consider the following criteria when selecting a BPM tool:

 Smaller businesses and departmental process improvement teams can take heart - there are great tools available to fit every budget in today's BPM marketplace.